annieborgen/annieborgen.github.io/index.md

 <h2>CIT Code Portfolio for Anne Borgen</h2>
-The University of Oregon's Computer Science Department offers a Computer Information Technology minor in which I am currently pursuing..
+The University of Oregon's Computer Science Department offers a Computer Information Technology minor in which I am currently pursuing.

 The CIT minor prepares students to use and apply technologies in workplace environments that require development and management of databases, computer networks, web applications, and software systems.